-- Watchdog agencies: as part of their watchdog role, the Victorian Ombudsman, the Victorian Auditor-General’s Office (VAGO), and the Independent Broad-based Anti-corruption Commission (IBAC) can investigate and report on matters such as the consequences of a public sector agency failing to properly manage its risk obligations.
+- As part of their watchdog role, the Victorian Ombudsman, the Victorian Auditor-General’s Office, and the Independent Broad-based Anti-corruption Commission (IBAC) can investigate and report on matters such as a public sector agency failing to properly manage its risk obligations.

 An agency’s risk appetite is the amount and type of risk an organisation is willing to accept in delivering its mandate.
-An agency’s risk appetite statement should take into account the agency’s purpose, functions and powers, its legal and other obligations, government expectations, and other relevant factors in the agency’s internal and external environment.
-For example, your agency’s risk appetite statement might include low tolerance for risks that may compromise its Code of Conduct, zero tolerance for fraudulent and corrupt behaviour, etc.
+An agency’s risk appetite statement should take into account:

 Risk management requirements